JWH709/Buffoon-Builder/Notes/NOTES.md

 # Goals for the 7th-14th:

+- NavBar
+- make the joker icon toggle the help screen
+- revamp blocks plus inputs
+- go through ToDo:
+- set up github pages
-- Pre-Session:
+- interpolation on screenshake
+- that irritating crop bug (Try using breakpoints here)
+- something to denote that mobile has swipe
+- building list info mobile bug
+- voucher looks ugly on mobile
+- match swapped list with correct block tab
+- fix the pixels in that one background image
+- move introscreen around so the CRT effect is still applied to it
+- Fix that ugly X button
+- fix the screen shake mobile to desktop bug
+- cropping bug still exists on mobile
+- remove tilt on mobile
+- Add animation to swiper
-  - NavBar, make the joker icon toggle the help, revamp blocks, go through ToDo:, set up github pages, interpolation on screenshake, take a look to see if there are any libraries or easy useSpring cases for making something look "floaty", that irritating crop bug, something to denote that mobile has swipe, building list info mobile bug, voucher looks ugly on mobile, match swapped list with correct block tab, fix the pixels in that one background image
+- take a look to see if there are any libraries or easy useSpring cases for making something look "floaty" (https://stackoverflow.com/questions/49028340/css-image-underwater-effect)
-- Post-Session:
-  -
+- README.md